Tip of The Month

 Midwest.
 The greatest concentration in Minnesota is in the seven-county metropolitan area.

-are most susceptible to this disease.
-White oaks are moderately susceptible and northern white oaks
+to this disease.
+White oaks are moderately susceptible and northern white oaks are the least

-are the least susceptible.
-To distinguish between the two groups, note that red oak leaves have
+susceptible.
+To distinguish between the two groups, note that red oak leaves have pointed leaf

 Spread